/ Brighton Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a long-term impairment, you may be able to receive further compensation under Michigan law.
-These benefits are designed to compensate for the ongoing effects of your injury on your capacity to earn a living.
+If your workplace injury results in a long-term impairment, you may be entitled to further compensation under Michigan law.
+These benefits are intended to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: